KirkDJohnson/Active-Directory/README.md

 <img src="https://github.com/KirkDJohnson/Active-Directory-/assets/164972007/7cbb6800-f80b-4619-8e70-cd98c10d4f5b" height="50%" width="50%" alt="Active Directory/Splunk"/>
 <br />
 <br />
-Lastly to generate more logs for splunk I installed Atomic Red Team that uses MITTER ATT@CK vectors (an attacker tool) on the W10 endpoint and used T1136.001 to create a new local account<br/>
+Lastly to generate more logs for splunk I installed Atomic Red Team that uses MITTER ATT&CK vectors (an attacker tool) on the W10 endpoint and used T1136.001 to create a new local account<br/>
 <img src="https://github.com/KirkDJohnson/Active-Directory-/assets/164972007/432fa735-4dcd-4199-b2a2-16a79a7a36dc" height="50%" width="50%" alt="Active Directory/Splunk"/>
 <img src="https://github.com/KirkDJohnson/Active-Directory-/assets/164972007/ef2f43c9-ff51-43b5-9a87-eca445ffdfb6" height="50%" width="50%" alt="Active Directory/Splunk"/>
 <br />
 <br />
 <br/>
 Earlier in powershell, you can see that a new user was successfully created which can be seen in the splunk logs.
-The Mitre Att&ck page for T1136 I used.
+This was the Mitre Att&ck page for T1136 I used.<br />
 <img src="https://github.com/KirkDJohnson/Active-Directory-/assets/164972007/6bfe171b-e430-4305-ab2e-9a48a74f121d" height="50%" width="50%" alt="Active Directory/Splunk"/>
 <img src="https://github.com/KirkDJohnson/Active-Directory-/assets/164972007/a0ae1d7a-2340-40f2-8044-bbb3ed89d63f" height="50%" width="50%" alt="Active Directory/Splunk"/>
 <br />